 So what's the big deal?

-More than 60 percent of students in Summit County believe it would be very easy to get e-cigarettes, and nearly one fourth have used one in the past 30 days.
+49.4% percent of students in Summit County believe it would be very easy to get e-cigarettes.

-And nearly half have experimented with it.
+And over one-fourth have experimented with it.

 What is vaping?